 The chart above shows the distribution of the cost of unit of study for Online in Hawaii in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.

-How long does it take to complete an online degree in Hawaii?
+How long does it take to complete Online general degree in Hawaii?

 The chart above shows the distribution of the course length of Online in Hawaii in 2024.
 The length of each course is given in weeks.
 Each bar denotes the number of institutions with program length falling into given interval.